FujitsuEnablingSoftwareTechnologyGmbH/heat-docker-kubernetes/README.md

 # Getting started with k8s-docker-provisioner

 This guide will take you through the steps of deploying Kubernetes to Openstack using docker.
-The primary concept is described here: [docker-multinode](https://github.com/FujitsuEnablingSoftwareTechnologyGmbH/kubernetes/blob/master/docs/getting-started-guides/docker-multinode/master.md)

 ## Setup on Bare Metal